elybrand/2018Sendai_Indoor_Localization/README.md

 # 2018Sendai_Indoor_Localization

 Collaborators:
-  Itaru Abe
+  Itaru Abe,
-  Shizuki Goto
+  Shizuki Goto,
-  Ryoichiro Hayasaka
+  Ryoichiro Hayasaka,
-  Hannah Horner
+  Hannah Horner,
   Eric Lybrand

 This repository includes code that can be used for indoor localization using a dynamic path loss model.
 Please see